-Access to electricity in Sub-Saharan Africa (SSA)
+Access to Electricity in Sub-Saharan Africa (SSA)

 Access to adequate and reliable energy is critical to the functioning of any modern economy.
 Economic productivity is understandably linked to the ability to do work with electrical energy contributing massively to the health of each nation’s economy in the digital age.
 Electricity not only powers means of production, but also a wide array of processes, amenities, and activities that have a direct bearing on the ability of people to be economically productive.

 The graph above illustrates the relationship between GDP per capita and access to electricity for countries across the world per the 2019 World Bank report on Electricity Access in Sub-Saharan Africa.
 The average access rate for Sub-Saharan Africa (SSA) is depicted in red at just over 40%.
 There is a general positive correlation between the two.
 This indicates that, generally, economic productivity increases as the percentage of a nation’s population that has access to electricity increases.
-This positive relationship between access to electricity and GDP performance imply that there is a barrier to the economic prospects for the 67.2% of the SSA population that lack reliable access to electricity.
+This positive relationship between access to electricity and GDP performance implies that there is a barrier to the economic prospects for the 67.2% of the SSA population that lack reliable access to electricity.

 The chart above illustrates the electricity access rates among SSA countries, two-thirds of which provided access to fewer than 50% of their households.
 Only Seychelles and Mauritius provided near-universal access to electricity for their populations in the same period.
-Data from the IMF places Equatorial Guinea—which has an electrification rate of 67.18%, at the top of the GDP per capita rankings (PPP).
+Data from the IMF places Equatorial Guinea which has an electrification rate of 67.18%, at the top of the GDP per capita rankings (PPP).
 Seychelles is second with Mauritius, Gabon, and Botswana coming in third, fourth, and fifth respectively.
 The top ten countries in SSA by GDP (PPP) rounds off with South Africa, Namibia, Eswatini, Cabo Verde, Angola in order.
 Electrification rates are evidently not the only cause of national GDP, but it is worth noting that the top ten SSA nations by GDP (PPP) are among those with the highest electrification rates at over 50%.
 The outlier, Angola, has an electrification rate of 41.9%.
 Listing from the bottom of the GDP (PPP) rankings we have the Central African Republic (30% access), Burundi (9.3% access), DRC (19.1% access), Niger (20% access), and Malawi (12.7% access).

-Electricity and economic development
+Electricity and Economic Development

-Agenda 2063, the African Union’s blue print for the Africa We Want, seeks to deliver Seven Aspirations for the year 2063, the first of which is prosperity for Africa.
+Agenda 2063, the African Union’s blueprint for “the Africa We Want”, seeks to deliver Seven Aspirations for the year 2063, the first of which is prosperity for Africa.
 The first goal under this aspiration—a high standard of living, quality of life, and wellbeing for all—lists electricity as a basic necessity for life alongside water.
 Access to modern energy is vital as both a means for economic growth and as an end in a prosperous economy.
 The Sustainable Development Goals (SDGs) characterise energy as an element of infrastructure that is essential to the attainment of several other SDGs, particularly the reduction of poverty and climate change mitigation.
 SDG 7 envisions “access to affordable, reliable, sustainable, and modern energy for all” with a strong emphasis on bridging access gaps and the development of clean energy.

 The World Bank report on Electricity Access in Sub-Saharan Africa identifies electrification as a foundational long-term investment for development.
 Electricity powers water supplies, telecommunication and healthcare services critical to the health and stability of a nation.
 It is essential in the operation of industries, commercial activities and financial services which provide employment.
 In households, electricity increases the efficiency in carrying out domestic tasks, freeing up more time for people—particularly for women—to work outside the home and generate income.